aka: Cosmic Being

 Anime & Manga

-- Tenchi Muyo! has the Choushin: hyper-dimensional entities far above the 11 or 22 dimensions, who created all of existence as an experiment, and are so far beyond the requirements for omnipotence and infinite power that "God" or "D3" is the lowest of their servants, ruling the 3-dimensional reality for them.
-And then there is the title character, who is still several degrees more powerfull than they are.
+- Tenchi Muyo! has the Choushin: Hyper-dimensional entities far beyond any dimensional space, who created all of existence as an experiment, and are so far beyond the requirements for omnipotence and infinite power that "God" or "D3" is the lowest of their servants, ruling the 3-dimensional reality for them.
+And then there is the title character, who is as omnipotent compared to them as they are compared to regular humans.

 - Anybody who is capable of wielding lighthawk wings also qualify as cosmic entities, including Z, the Zinv, Ryoko, Ryo-Ohki, and Jurai Royal Tree ships.
 Being able to invert or create black holes at will, and possessing enough energy to fill a universe.

-- Marvel Comics has introduced dozens of entities over the years, with highly shifting or conflicting definitions and relationships to each other.
+- Marvel Comics may be the "king" of this trope, as it has introduced dozens of entities over the years, with highly shifting or conflicting definitions and relationships to each other.
 The only constants are that The One Above All and the Living Tribunal are at the top of the hierarchy (and not surprisingly, they do the least).
 This has recurrently lead to fanon dedication, selective favorism, and speculation.
 Many of these beings are Anthropomorphic Personifications of natural forces, or granted Omniscient Morality License for narrative purposes.
 These include, but are definitely not limited to:

-- "The One Above All", is implied to exist, but is mostly a catchy memetic Fan Wank, particularly the supposed title.
+- "The One Above All", very scarcely vaguely circumventionally referenced or implied to exist, but mostly a catchy memetic Fan Wank, particularly the supposed title.

-- The Living Tribunal is supposed to act as the entity's Guardian of the Multiverse enforcer and highest judge of law, but generally stands by even in times of multiversal genocide.
-According to She-Hulk (herself a lawyer) it is gladly willing to wipe out entire universes in favour of ones that it simply likes better, and enforces the nightmarish Disproportionate Retribution Easy Road to Hell afterlife system.
-This is likely partially to avoid Deus ex Machina narration, but still ends up as an Unfortunate Implications.
+- The Living Tribunal, who in theory is supposed to act as the One Above All's Guardian of the Multiverse enforcer and highest judge of law, but generally stands by even in times of multiversal genocide and according to She-Hulk, herself a lawyer, is gladly willing to wipe out entire universes in favour of ones that it simply likes better.
+It also enforces the nightmarish Disproportionate Retribution Easy Road to Hell afterlife system.

-- The Infinites, which are higher-dimensional entities far beyond Eternity, don't notice anything that goes on in the lower multiverse except through accident, but aren't malevolent as such.
+- The Infinites, which are higher-dimensional entities far beyond Eternity, who don't really notice anything that goes on in the lower multiverse except through accident, but aren't malevolent as such.

-- Eternity and his female counterpart Infinity; and their opposites, Death and Oblivion.
+- "The embodiment of the universe" Eternity and his female counterpart Infinity; and their opposites, Death and Oblivion.

 - Master Order and Lord Chaos, who, in an unusual variation of the trope, usually work together.
 It's their balancing agent The In-Betweener, who tends to rebel or cause trouble.